 Enjoy an unforgettable culinary experience at the Machanents House, participating in a cooking class of the national Armenian dish "tolma."
-Continue further to explore Zvartnots Cathedral before returning to Yerevan.
-The sightseeing will last 7 hours, covering 90km.

 Dress code at Ejmiatsin Cathedral - Men are to take off their hats, women may not enter the church if wearing shorts or an open neckline.